hectorduran2801/cv-hd/public/content/Experience.md

 - Badges:
   - [blue]
 - List Items:
-  - Optimization of the different applications in pre-production.
+  - Optimization of the different web applications in pre-production.